Zero-shot Emergent Robotic Behaviors using World Models

 Figure 1b.
 Composite skill switching on a second embodiment.

 This approach contrasts sharply with teleoperation-based systems, which would have to cover such composite trajectories within the training data.
-As the set of individual skills becomes larger, the harder it is to augment the training set with useful composite trajectories, an issue that world model-based systems are much less susceptible to.
+As the set of individual skills becomes larger, the harder it is to augment the training set with useful composite trajectories, an issue that test-time reasoning systems are much less susceptible to.

 (2) Subgoal Discovery

 The system was able to effectively infer subgoals that must be achieved before the final objective (lifting the cube) became feasible.
 Our planner infers which skills should activate at each step, and the corresponding world model predicts the resulting state.
-By visualizing those predictions, we can see the inferred subgoals explicitly.
+By visualizing those predictions, we can see the inferred subgoals explicitly, providing a direct window into the system's test-time reasoning process.

 Figure 2a.
 World model predictions reveal intermediate subgoals inferred from state and constraints.